Argos, Peloponnese: Classical Argos

 In 494 BC, Argos suffered a crushing defeat at the hands of its regional rival, Sparta, at the Battle of Sepeia.
 Following this defeat, Herodotus tells us the city suffered a form of stasis.
 The political chaos is thought to have resulted in a democratic transition in the city.
 Argos did not participate in the Hellenic Alliance against the Persian Invasion of 480 BC.
 This resulted in a period of diplomatic isolation, although there is evidence of an Argive alliance with Tegea prior to 462 BC.

 In 462 BC, Argos joined a tripartite alliance with Athens and Thessaly.
 This alliance was somewhat dysfunctional, however, and the Argives are only thought to have provided marginal contributions to the alliance at the Battle of Oenoe and Tanagra.
 For example, only 1,000 Argive hoplites are thought to have fought alongside the Athenians at the Battle of Tanagra.
 Following the allies' defeat at Tanagra in 457 BC, the alliance began to fall apart, resulting in its dissolution in 451 BC.

 Argos remained neutral or the ineffective ally of Athens during the Archidamian War between Sparta and Athens.
-Argos' neutrality resulted in a rise of its prestige among other Greek cities, and Argos used this political capital to organize and lead an alliance against Sparta and Athens in 421 BC.
+Argos's neutrality resulted in a rise of its prestige among other Greek cities, and Argos used this political capital to organize and lead an alliance against Sparta and Athens in 421 BC.
 This alliance included Mantinea, Corinth, Elis, Thebes, Argos, and eventually Athens.
 This alliance fell apart, however, after the allied loss at the Battle of Mantinea in 418 BC.
 This defeat, combined with the raiding of the Argolid by the Epidaurians, resulted in political instability and an eventual oligarchic coup in 417 BC.
 Although democracy was restored within a year, Argos was left permanently weakened by this coup.
 This weakening led to a loss of power, which in turn led to the shift of commercial focus from the Ancient Agora to the eastern side of the city, delimited by Danaou and Agiou Konstadinou streets.